inUtil-info/node-red-contrib-whin/README.md

 ### Sender Node (whin-send):
-If you completed the config fields above, you are all set.
-Just select the configuration:
+This is the node we recomend you start using.
+If you completed and saved the config, you are all set.
+Just select the configuration (next to Auth on the pic):
 ![sender-node](./icons/sender-node.png)

-Now, just inject your text and it shall pop up at the other end.
+Wire an inject node to whin-send, press inject, and you should receive a whatsapp including the text.
+Anything that comes in whin-send as data payload will be sent.

 ![sender-node2](./icons/send_flow.png)